-I don’t know well the selection criteria of Tamiya, the proper use of belt caterpillar and partially connected caterpillar.
-I think the type III tank is an item of perfectly matched for the connected caterpillar.
-The back side of the belt caterpillar is well molded and it seems not to be so bad.
+I don’t know well the selection criteria of Tamiya, the proper use of belt caterpillar, and the partially connected caterpillar.
+I think the type III tank is an item perfectly matched for the connected caterpillar.
+The backside of the belt caterpillar is well molded and it seems not to be so bad.

 It is a caterpillar for the late type of the III tank released from the AFV Club, which I had owned for several years.
 III tank can be used after J type, IV tank can be used from type G to H type.
 Or this caterpillar was seen in Hummel and Nashorn a lot.
 There are exceptions in maintenance on the way, so we may not need to worry too much.

 Tamiya’s painting instruction is recommending the two-color camouflage of buff and 5:2 fresh, red-brown.
 I cannot imagine a tank color in North Africa.
 I wonder whether a painting of orthodox dark yellow or sandy yellow is better.